cloudfoundry-community/docker-broker-deployment/README.md

 Again to confirm that the API is available via the new route and the system is still working, run the `sanity-test` errand again:

 ```
-bosh2 run-errand sanity-test
+bosh run-errand sanity-test
 ```

-Next, run the `bosh2 run-errand broker-registrar` one-off errand to register the service broker with your Cloud Foundry (using the admin credentials included in `-v` variables above):
+Next, run the `bosh run-errand broker-registrar` one-off errand to register the service broker with your Cloud Foundry (using the admin credentials included in `-v` variables above):

 ```
-bosh2 run-errand broker-registrar
+bosh run-errand broker-registrar
 ```

 The results will include output that finishes with: